zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 For information on the current status of deployment to Mendix Cloud and any planned releases, see [Mendix Status](https://status.mendix.com/).

+## 2025

+### February 2, 2025

+#### New Features

+* Redesigned Environment Details [New Theme only] – Improved functionality and enhanced user experience.
+* Staging Support for Apps in the New UI Deploy Wizard [New Theme only] – Streamlined deployment with staging capabilities.
+* Compare and Edit Model Options Across Environments [New Theme only] – Easily manage and modify model options across different environments.
+* New UI for FreeApp Environments Overview – A refreshed interface for better navigation and usability.

+#### Improvements

+* Improvements to the New Environments Overview Page for Paid Apps – Enhancements based on user feedback for a better experience.

 ## 2024

 ### December 12, 2024